CTPim/Three_Meals/README.md

 ## General Data Procedure/Notes
 - Analyze data monthly from 1990 to present day
 - Import dataset to pandas to create dataframe
+- Change names of columns (date column to be: "date_time", price column to be: "Price (unit of measure)", Index, etc...)
 - Confirm that all data types are changed to datetime/float/int/etc...  (eliminate strings that are not necessary)
 - Create ERD diagram identifying primary and poreign keys (https://dbdiagram.io/d)
 - When dataframe is cleaned and ERD is created, send message to team for integration into postgres database.